EXCURSION TO BALMETTI, ANCIENT WINE CELLARS, IN THE CANAVESE AREA, IN PIEDMONT, CLOSE TO VALLE D’AOSTA BORDER

 Excursion ends with a gourmet tasting of local wines and product at the Terre Sparse winery.

-Return to Montestrutto on foot or by public bus according to times.
+Return to Montestrutto on foot or by public bus/provate car according to time.

 POINTS OF INTEREST

 - Terracing where olives and vineyards are grown;

 - Metamorphic rocks contributing to create a unique microclimate in this area;

 - Forests and chestnut cultivation representing an impotrtant heritage;